gabe1732/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview of Election Audit
-A colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.
+A colorado Board of Elections wanted an audit and summary or thier recent elections

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.